 Over the next couple of days we ventured down into the city mid-morning, and returned that night by taxi.
 Zagreb is a truly beautiful city, and whilst busy it never felt overcrowded and there was no concern of any fear or threat of violence, theft or worse.
 The Christmas market is extremely well planned – not confined to any one part of the city but spread out into clusters across the plentiful space Zagreb has to work with, each decorated beautifully, with different live bands or festive music playing, and even the most adorable performance by local school children.

-A somewhat controversial reminder of Croatia’s recent past was the erection of a makeshift and very much live shrine to the late Slobodan Praljak in the main square during the aftermath of his dramatic suicide in court.
+A somewhat controversial reminder of Croatia’s recent past was the erection of a makeshift and very much live shrine to the recently deceased Slobodan Praljak in the main square during the aftermath of his dramatic suicide in court.
 Seeing a candlelit tribute burning to a man whom the western media and UN council had convicted of heinous war crimes, backlit by a Christmas tree and celebrating families, to us was a somewhat surreal experience.
 Within a few days however, parts of the shrine had been torn down, highlighting the divided opinion about the man and his death within the city.
 Leading up to his funeral in Zagreb later that week there were more than a few people proud to justify their point of view, a coward’s way out and an insult to the survivors of his crimes, or a wrongly accused veteran that would rather die than live a life of injustice.
 Real life is never as black and white as the stories lead us to believe, and this served as a stark wake up call to our fairytale adventure.